Orlando Cyber Crime Defense Lawyer

 If you are charged with any of these offenses or believe you are under investigation, you need an experienced criminal defense attorney who can protect your rights and work towards the best possible resolution.
 Mr. Yates understands the elements of the charges the authorities must prove and knows how to assess evidence and to challenge questionable police procedures.
 When you retain his services, you get an aggressive attorney who will work tirelessly on your behalf.

-Contact a knowledgeable defense attorney in Orlando for a free cybercrime consultation
+Contact a knowledgeable defense attorney in Orlando for a cybercrime consultation

 A conviction of a cybercrime can not only visit severe penalties but also destroy your reputation and ruin your future.
-If you face a cybercrime investigation, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you face a cybercrime investigation, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.